Skip to main content

 How Do These Laws Protect Me in Practice?

 These legal protections create a clear set of boundaries.
-Your participation is a choice, your has special protection, and your individual data is shielded from your employer.
+Your participation is a choice, your genetic information has special protection, and your individual data is shielded from your employer.
 The table below outlines the specific protections afforded by each law in the context of a wellness screening.

 Legal Act Primary Protection Provided Practical Application in a Wellness Program